 - Paying attention to the symptoms of chronic stress, such as insomnia, racing thoughts, having low energy, depression or an uptick in using alcohol consumption or other sedatives

 - Write lists of goals and priorities.
 This simple technique imposes a bit of order to an otherwise chaotic schedule and can go a long way toward relieving tension.

 - Develop relaxation techniques like meditation, yoga, knitting, going to the movies or activities that allow the mind and body to unwind.

 - Share with a therapist or physician any noticeable symptoms of stress

 - Stay connected with family and friends

-Stress reduction expert and author, Melissa Heisler, suggests combatting stress with what she calls a State of Gray.
-These activities give the fun-loving, creative side of the brain a boost, while the other, more practical part of the brain gets a rest.
+Stress reduction expert and author Melissa Heisler suggests combatting stress with what she calls the State of Gray.
+These activities give the fun-loving, creative side of the brain a boost while the other, more practical part of the brain gets a rest.